tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 The most likely reason is that the router was simultaneously dialing the same peer, and has successfully [established a connection](#dialed-transition) with it.
-In this case, the transition fails, indicating to the router that is should close the accepted connection.
+In this case, the transition fails, indicating to the router that it should close the accepted connection.

 It may also occur that the node is already connected to `MaxConnected` peers,